 If you don’t have any of the above medical concerns, then dysgeusia is most likely considered benign.
-This is likely the case if you have a lot of other symptoms besides the taste of metal.
+However, this should be evaluated by a doctor, especially if you have other bothersome or new symptoms besides the taste of metal.

-Dysgeusia itself doesn’t directly affect your changes in food cravings or aversions.
-But it can make some foods taste bitter.
-This is the case with foods that leave aftertastes, like those made with artificial sweeteners.
+Dysgeusia itself doesn’t directly affect changes in your food cravings or aversions.
+But it can make some foods taste bitter or unpleasant.
+This is the case with foods that leave aftertastes, such as those made with artificial sweeteners.
 Mineral water can also increase the taste of metal in your mouth.

 Medically speaking, there’s no treatment that can get rid of the metallic taste you experience in pregnancy.
 Still, there are steps you can take to minimize the effects of dysgeusia.
-Anesthesiologist Mark Moore recommends the following dietary changes:
+Dietary changes you can make include:

-- snack on saltine crackers to dull any metal tastes
+- snacking on saltine crackers to dull any metal tastes

-- eat spicy foods to numb out weird tastes
+- eating spicy foods to numb weird tastes